Myanmar faces growing isolation as military tightens grip

 There were no reports of violence.

-A 24-year-old campaigner against military rule died on Wednesday, three days after he was detained and beaten in the central town of Monywa, the Irrawaddy and Myanmar Now news portal reported.
+Protesters also gathered in the central town of Monywa after a 24-year-old campaigner against military rule died, three days after security forces detained and beat him, the Irrawaddy and Myanmar Now news portal reported.

 The U.N. human rights office in Geneva said this week “deeply distressing” reports of torture in custody had emerged in Myanmar.